The West Corridor Light Rail Transit, United States of America

 David Evans and Associates (DEA) were contracted to design the extension.
 DEA provided transit design, tunnel and bridge design, civil engineering services, landscape design and architectural services.

-Denver Transit Construction Group (DTCG), a joint venture between Herzog Contracting Corp and Stacy & Witbeck, is the construction manager and general contractor for the project.
+A joint venture between Herzog Contracting Corp and Stacy & Witbeck, the Denver Transit Construction Group (DTCG) is the construction manager and general contractor for the project.
 The corresponding contract was awarded in 2009.

 Local contractors involved in the preconstruction and construction include Edward Kraemer & Sons, Lawrence Construction Company, Jackson Construction Company, Meza Construction Company, Alcam Metal Distribution, Doss Technical Services and LFL International.

 Swinerton was awarded a design build contract for the Wadsworth Boulevard parking structure.
-The scope includes construction of a four storey parking system with 1,000 spaces at Lakewood.
-The construction will commence in October 2011 and be completed by May 2013.
+The scope includes construction of a four-storey parking system with 1,000 spaces at Lakewood.
+The construction started in October 2011 and was completed by May 2013.

 The Swinerton design build team includes SA Miro for structural engineering, Gensler for architecture, Parking Consultants for the parking design and BCER for MEPF engineering.